facebook/docusaurus/website/docs/docusaurus-core.md

 Sometimes `useBaseUrl` is not good enough.
 This hook return additional utils related to your site's base url.

-- `withBaseUrl`: useful if you need to add base urls to multiple urls at once.
+- `withBaseUrl`: useful if you need to add base URLs to multiple URLs at once.

 ```jsx
 import React from 'react';